Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 ## Quantify the Variance

-Don't guess or ignore the variance, measure and it.
+Don't guess or ignore the variance, measure and report it.

-Perform a _sensitivity analysis_ aka stability/robustness study.
+Perform a [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis) aka stability/robustness study.

 This involves: